 One of the most direct ways to control costs is to ensure you’re using the best service for every shipment.
 Rate shopping and management platforms do this automatically.
 Instead of defaulting to a single carrier or service, this software compares costs across multiple carriers in real time, factoring in base rates and all applicable surcharges.
 It then selects the most economical option that still meets your delivery requirements.
 This simple step can lead to significant savings, especially when applied across thousands of shipments.
 These platforms are also essential for implementing a carrier diversification strategy, allowing you to easily route packages to the best-fit provider without manual effort.

-Forecast Costs with Predictive Analytics
+Predict Future Costs with Analytics

 Surcharges can account for a huge portion of your total shipping costs, sometimes as much as 40%.
 When these costs fluctuate unexpectedly, it can wreak havoc on your budget and profitability.
 Predictive analytics uses your historical shipping data to forecast future surcharge expenses with a high degree of accuracy.
 By understanding what you’re likely to spend on fuel, residential, or dimensional weight surcharges next quarter, you can budget more effectively and adjust your pricing strategies accordingly.
 This insight turns your shipping data into a powerful financial planning tool, helping you stay ahead of carrier price changes and maintain healthy margins.
 The foundation of good analytics is solid reporting and KPIs that give you a clear picture of your shipping profile.

-Automate Your Invoice Audits
+Put Your Invoice Audits on Autopilot

 Carrier invoices are notoriously complex and frequently contain errors.
 A single misplaced decimal or an incorrectly applied surcharge can cost you thousands of dollars over time.
 Manually checking every line item on every invoice is an overwhelming task, but automated technology makes it manageable.
 An automated invoice audit and recovery system scans every invoice for overcharges, service failures (like late deliveries), and fees that violate your contract terms.
 When it finds an error, it automatically files a claim with the carrier on your behalf.
 This ensures you only pay for the services you actually receive and recovers funds that would have otherwise been lost.